 596 Approaches to Substance Abuse Diagnosis and Treatment.
-(3) Students will become aware of the the human substance abuse, as well as the variety of treatment approaches available for addressing these difficulties.
+(3) Students will become aware of the multiple theoretical viewpoints available to understand the human substance abuse, as well as the variety of treatment approaches available for addressing these difficulties.
 Emphases will be placed upon maintaining appropriate scientific skepticism regarding current cultural and professional viewpoints, as well as appreciating the importance of understanding the challenges inherent in the dually diagnosed.
 Prerequisites: Permission of the instructor.